Table of Contents

 It was the beginning of the pandemic and everything was starting to go into lockdown.
 Japan is very condensed with a lot of people and has very limited space.
 So seeing empty places, with so much room, but devoid of people makes it feel very uncanny, a stark contrast, or reverse cultural shock.

 This really solidified the notion that I need people in my images, I can't photograph buildings or objects without people, there's nothing wrong with doing that, it's just not my thing.

 Character VS environment is what matters to me, that relationship and balance of the equation, So there are very few of my images where you don't see any people in them.

 Go Out There & Create Memories

 The thing is, that most of my images have a memory attached to them, and to me, that is the most important thing.
 And even though I like reviewing cameras and talking about gear, in the end, the memories that those cameras help me create are what matters.

-So go out there and try to create memories, that's how you get invested in your craft, that's how you improve.
-You can watch the second episode of this series here:
+So go out there and try to create memories, that's how you get invested in your craft, and that's how you improve.

 This is a summary of my YouTube Video, you can watch the whole piece here: